-Harley-Davidson's brand is more than 100 years old and resonates globally with a wide consumer base, particularly its target market (35- to 54-year-olds).
+Harley-Davidson's brand is more than 100 years old and resonates globally with a wide consumer base, particularly its core market (men over 35).

 The company has historically generated strong free cash flow, and we expect it to continue to do so, producing $4 billion of cumulative free cash flow over the next five years.

-Harley-Davidson's core demographic, the baby boomer generation, is aging, and that is likely to reduce the demand for Harley's products.
-To mitigate the lost revenue from this consumer, outreach to other segments must be successful.
+Harley-Davidson's core demographic is aging, which is likely to reduce the demand for Harley's products.
+To mitigate the lost revenue from this consumer outreach to new segments must be successful.

 The large inventory of used Harley motorcycles may contribute to some near-term weakness, as a greater number of under-pressure consumers may opt for less-expensive used models.